WenbinWu2001/ExprNet/README.md

 <img src="man/figures/README-unnamed-chunk-2-1.png" width="100%" />

-We now read the data of LGG and GBM, which has been normalized in advance.
+We then read the data of LGG and GBM, which has been normalized in advance.
 Each row corresponds to a vertex gene, while each column corresponds to a sample.
 The first column is the numeric vertex index.